Maggots in My Sweet Potatoes: Women Doing Time

 In Maggots in My Sweet Potatoes: Women Doing Time, photojournalist Susan Madden Lankford thought-provokingly explores the kaleidoscope of alienation, personal despair, and fragile hopes of women caught up in the state’s zeal for incarceration.

-The product of more than two years photographing and interviewing within the concrete-and-steel confines of a typical women’s jail in the United States, the book combines 326 powerful black-and-white photographs with the frank and graphic voices of both the jailed and the jailors, presenting us with a cogent portrait of diffused lives, and a reflective glimpse of emotional and physical imprisonment.
-Quotes from experts in the fields of justice, rehabilitation, and mental health add depth to the picture, building the case that changes in American society, including neglect and abuse of our youth, contribute to the overloading of our detention system and the brutal cycle of institutionalization.
+The product of more than two years photographing and interviewing within the concrete-and-steel confines of a typical women's jail in the United States, the book combines 326 powerful black-and-white photographs with the frank and graphic voices of both the jailed and the jailors, presenting us with a cogent portrait of diffused lives, and a reflective glimpse of emotional and physical imprisonment.
+Quotes from experts in the fields of justice, rehabilitation, and mental health add depth to the picture, building the case that changes in American society, including neglect and abuse of our youth, contribute to the overloading of our detention system and the brutal cycle of institutionalization. well as the consequences of homelessness, to examine a system that offers no viable safety net for the denizens of our streets, and to seek solutions that will create a better future for society as a whole.

 "Informative, frank, relentless and disturbing, the book’s strong voices and stark format are completely absorbing, raising important questions about why women end up in jail and, too often, keep coming back."

-Publisher's Weekly, Web Pick of the Week
+—Publishers Weekly, Web Pick of the Week, Best Books of the Year

 "Our prison systems are fortresses of involuntary servitude, jails their revolving doors.
 Susan Lankford has sought out the invisible human beings caught in those doors, made them visible, and allowed us to hear their stories and begin to know them.
-Maggots in My Sweet Potatoes is a work of profound humanity.
+MAGGOTS IN MY SWEET POTATOES is a work of profound humanity.
 May it also be a harbinger of change."

-—Richard Rhodes, author of the Pulitzer Prize-winning The Making of the Atomic Bomb
+—Richard Rhodes, author of the Pulitzer Prizewinning The Making of the Atomic Bomb

 "What we are as adults is the product of the world we experienced as children.
 The way a society functions is a reflection of the childrearing practices of that society.
-Today, we reap what we have sown." —Bruce Perry, M.D., Ph.D.
+Today, we reap what we have sown."